nautobot/helm-charts/docs/advanced-features/persistence.md

 # Persistence for Static files

-Besides using an external shared storage (e.g. S3) for storing static files, it is also possible to leverage Kubernetes persistence.
-The following configuration creates a Persistent Volume Claim called `nautobot-static` and mounts it at the `/opt/nautobot/static` path of the Pods.
+The recommended way to store static files is to use an external shared storage such as [using S3 for Django storage](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/guides/s3-django-storage/).
+That said, it is also possible to leverage Kubernetes Persistent Volumes, following the below setting a Persistent Volume Claim is created and mounted it at the `/opt/nautobot/static` path of the Pods.

 ```yaml
 nautobot: